 - Robust worker protections in the event of a utility bankruptcy, sale, or change of control.

-On Friday, our organizing stewards, staff and leaders once again descended upon the Capitol in a sea of blue IBEW tee shirts, lobbying every single member of the State Legislature for the entire afternoon to ask for their support for this bill.
+On Friday, AUg.
+31, our organizing stewards, staff and leaders once again descended upon the Capitol in a sea of blue IBEW tee shirts, lobbying every single member of the State Legislature for the entire afternoon to ask for their support for this bill.
 And on late Friday night, with just minutes remaining in this year’s legislative session, both the State Assembly and Senate voted overwhelmingly to approve this essential legislation.
-This bill now awaits the Governor’s signature.

 Passing this bill is an enormous achievement that could never have happened without the quick and powerful mobilization that our organizing stewards and staff were able to achieve on less than 24 hours’ notice.
 I would especially like to thank Assistant Business Manager Hunter Stern and Senior Assistant Business Manager Bob Dean, who devoted countless hours to this legislation, which was uniformly considered to be the toughest, most difficult and most contentious issue that came up in the Legislature this year.

-In my opinion, we owe this incredible achievement to the collective action that Local 1245 demonstrated in the Capitol this week.
+In my opinion, we owe this incredible achievement to the collective action that Local 1245 demonstrated in the Capitol.
 This is not something we could have accomplished a few years ago, and it truly demonstrates the power that our organizing steward program has when it comes to making real change for our members and our communities.
 Kudos to all who helped make this happen.

 –Tom Dalzell, IBEW 1245 Business Manager